bruhtus/basic-python/README.md

 If we don't know the number of arguments we pass to our function, we can create a function which can take arbitrary number of arguments by adding `*` before the parameters name.

 A module is a file containing a single variable, or a function, or a big code base.

+Lamda function is a small anonymous function without a name.
+It can take any number of arguments but can only have one expression.
+We need it when we want to write an anonymous function inside another function.